Ease of Use

 So, is TraderSync right for you?
 In our TraderSync review, we’ll take a closer look at all the features this trading journal has to offer.

 TraderSync has four pricing tiers.
-A Basic subscription is free, but only gives you access to the software’s most fundamental features.
+The Basic plan is free, but only gives you access to the software’s most fundamental features.
 You can tag setups and mistakes, but all trades must be entered manually, and there are few analysis tools to help you improve over time.
+In addition, in order to use this free account, you have to link your Twitter account and allow TraderSync to post on your behalf every time you close a trade.

-The Pro plan costs $29.95 per month and adds a lot of key features.
-You can import trades automatically from your broker, track your profit and loss by a host of variables, and track commissions and fees.
+The Pro plan costs $29.95 per month or $312 per year and adds a lot of key features.
+You can import trades automatically from most trading platforms, track your profit and loss by a host of variables, and track commissions and fees.

-The Premium plan, for $49.95 per month, adds the evaluator and simulator features.
+The Premium plan, for $49.95 per month or $521 per year, adds the evaluator and simulator features.
 This enables you to dive deep into your trading data and quantitatively model potential profit and loss if you were to change your trading behavior.

-The Elite plan costs $79.95 per month and offers trade management, which allows you to create a rules-based trading plan.
-It also comes with the ability to set automated stop loss and profit target levels for your trades.
+The Elite plan costs $79.95 per month or $834 per year and offers trade management, which allows you to create a rules-based trading plan.
+Additional data insights are provided by artificial intelligence.
+The Elite plan also comes with the ability to set automated stop loss and profit target levels for your trades.

-Before diving into some of the advanced features that TraderSync offers, it’s worth pointing out that this software offers the most basic trade journaling tools.
-You can write notes for any trade and take screenshots of the price chart to attach to your notes.
-TraderSync will also automatically annotate charts with your entry and exit points and your stop loss or price target levels.
+Before diving into some of the advanced features that TraderSync offers, it’s worth pointing out that this software offers all the basic tools you’d expect from an online trade journal.
+You can write notes on any trade and take screenshots of the price chart to attach to your notes.
+TraderSync will also automatically annotate charts with your entry and exit points and track individual trade details like stop loss or price target levels.

 Setup And Mistake Tagging

-One of the key features of TraderSync that helps set it apart is tagging.
+One of the key features of TraderSync that helps set it apart from other trading journals is tagging.
 The platform allows you to create two sets of tags – one for trade setups and one for trade mistakes.
-The setup tag enables you to identify what your aim was when you entered a trade, while the mistakes tag offers a chance for reflection and to mark what went wrong with your lost trades.
+The setup tag enables you to identify what your aim was when you entered a particular trade, while the mistakes tag offers a chance for reflection and to mark what went wrong with your lost trades.

 It’s important to use the setup and mistake tags within TraderSync.
 They play a major role in the advanced evaluator, simulator, and trade management modules.
 There’s no limit to how many setup and mistake tags you can create, and you can add multiple tags to any one trade.